New vaccines could help us consign tuberculosis to history: here’s how we can do it

 - by Sania Nishtar

 When I was a physician in Pakistan, I would see tuberculosis (TB) in every form.
 I saw the death, disability and suffering it causes first-hand.
 Later, as Minister of Social Protection, I witnessed the terrible consequences this disease has for whole communities, and the impact it had on health systems and economies.
-So you can imagine the sense of urgency and anticipation I feel today now that we may be on the cusp of a new vaccine that could help turn the tide against a disease that has plagued humanity since antiquity.
-As the leader of Gavi, the Vaccine Alliance, I will do everything I can to ensure that any new vaccine is made available to those that need it most.
+Today, as the leader of Gavi, the Vaccine Alliance I will do everything I can to ensure that new vaccines, when they arrive, are made immediately available to those that need them most.

 New tuberculosis vaccines on the horizon